Collections

 |---|---|---|---|

-group | string | None | Sidebar group name (collections with the same group appear together) |
+group | string | None | Sidebar group name; collections sharing a group appear together. |

-icon | string | None | Lucide icon name (e.g., 'FileText', 'Users') |
+icon | string | None | Lucide icon name (e.g. "FileText", "Users"). |

-hidden | boolean | false | Hide from admin navigation (still accessible via URL and API) |
+hidden | boolean | false | Hide from sidebar navigation (still reachable via direct URL and API). |

-order | number | 100 | Sort order within sidebar group (lower = higher) |
+order | number | 100 | Sort order within sidebar group (lower = higher). |

-useAsTitle | string | Document ID | Field name to display as the entry title in lists and breadcrumbs |
+useAsTitle | string | Document ID | Field name used as the entry title in lists and breadcrumbs. |

-pagination.defaultLimit | number | 10 | Default entries per page |
+pagination.defaultLimit | number | 10 | Default entries per page. |

-pagination.limits | number[] | [10, 25, 50, 100] | Available page size options |
+pagination.limits | number[] | [10, 25, 50, 100] | Available page-size options. |

-sidebarGroup | string | None | Custom sidebar group slug |
+description | string | None | Help text below the collection title. |

 Preview URLs